Quantitative stochastic homogenization and large-scale regularity: Higher-order regularity theory and Liouville theorems

 and $T_x$ acts on the coefficient field by $(T_x\a)(y):= \a(y+x)$.
 It is convenient therefore to think of $\X_s$ as a \emph{stationary random field} (see Definition~\ref{def.stat.field} below) and to denote its spatial dependence by writing

 It will be helpful to have some regularity in $x$ of $\X_s(x)$.
-We will now argue that we may modify $\X_s$ alightly, without changing any of the conclusions in the above theorems, so that, for every $x,y\in\Rd$,
+We will now argue that we may modify $\X_s$ slightly, without changing any of the conclusions in the above theorems, so that, for every $x,y\in\Rd$,

 To see this, we replace~$\X_s(x)$ by $\X'_s(x)$, defined by

 Observe that, for every $x\in\Rd$, $\X'_s(x) \leq 2 + \sqrt{d}+ \X_s\left(\left\lceil x\right\rceil\right)$, where $\left\lceil x\right\rceil\in\Zd$ is the lattice point with coordinates $\left(\left\lceil x_i \right\rceil\right)$.
 Thus $\X'_s(x)$ satisfies the estimate~\eqref{e.X.p} after enlarging the constant~$C$.
 It is clear that $x\mapsto \X'_s(x)$ is $2$-Lipschitz, that is,